Video is an undeniably powerful marketing tool, but what’s the best way to embed a video in your email?

 With all that momentum behind video, it’s understandable that a business would want to get the most out of every video created, not only sharing it on social media channels but on one of the most traditional online marketing tools of all: email.

-Emails with videos showed a 5.6 percent higher open rate and a 96 percent higher click-through rate as compared to emails without videos, according to GetResponse.
+Emails with videos showed a 5.6 percent higher open rate and a 96 percent higher click-through rate as compared to emails without videos.
 Other research shows even higher rates.

 But it’s easy to stumble when embedding your video into an email.
 Here is some guidance:

-Such large email service providers as Gmail, Yahoo, and Outlook don’t support embedded videos.
+Such large email service providers as Gmail, Yahoo, and Outlook don’t support embedded videos directly in emails.

 That means that either your email recipients won’t be able to watch your video or your email will end up in spam (and not be seen at all).